How to get permanent residency as a carpenter in Australia? - Updated 2022

-Choosing what to study in Australia can be overwhelming given the huge amount of courses available for International students.
-Also, the General Skilled Migration program has many pathways and options to achieve the permanent residency in Australia.
+Choosing what to study in Australia can be overwhelming given the huge amount of courses available for international students.
+Also, the General Skilled Migration program has many pathways and options to achieve permanent residency in Australia.

 It is a fact the Australian population is growing, there is a huge demand for new houses and the construction industry is booming (even during COVID).
 Every city in Australia has major development projects that need hundreds of skilled carpenters to meet demand.
 Every year the Department of Home Affairs releases an occupation ceiling for each occupation in demand.

-Step1: Choose the right course:
+- Step1: Choose the right course:

-Step 2: Apply for your 485 Visa:
+- Step 2: Apply for your 485 Visa:

 The next step after graduation is to apply for the 485 Visa – Graduate stream -.
-This visa allows you to work full-time during 18 months from date of grant.
+This visa allows you to work full-time for 18 months from the date of grant.
 To apply for this visa you would need to provide your carpentry qualification and transcript, a recognised English test (IELTS, PTE, Cambridge, OET or TOEFL), a provisional skills assessment from TRA (hence the need for the 360 vocational placement), health insurance, and medical and police check clearances.

-Step 3: Complete the Job Ready Program:
+- Step 3: Complete the Job Ready Program:

 The Job Ready Program is a one year program.
 You and your company need to sign up.
-You then need to log your hours for the year and complete and on the job assessment.
-At the end of this program you get your full skills assessment as a carpenter in Australia.
+You then need to log your hours for the year and complete and on a job assessment.
+At the end of this program, you get your full skills assessment as a carpenter in Australia.

 What happens next?

 You need to have at least 65 points to be invited.
 This is why factors such as English level, age and where you studied and work will play a vital role to get you more points.
-It’s important that you check if the state where you are living in can give you extra points through state sponsorship as this way might be easier to receive an invitation.
+It’s important that you check if the state where you are living can give you extra points through state sponsorship as this way might be easier to receive an invitation.
 When your EOI is accepted and you receive an invitation to apply, you can lodge your visa through ImmiAccount.
-Only at this point, after you have submitted your visa application, you will get a bridging visa, which allows you to stay in Australia until decision is made.
+Only at this point, after you have submitted your visa application, you will get a bridging visa, which allows you to stay in Australia until a decision is made.